single-cell-data/SOMA/brainstorming.md

 ## Metadata

-All SOMA objects may be annotated with a small amounts of metadata.
+All SOMA objects may be annotated with a small amounts of simple metadata.
 Metadata for any SOMA object is a `string`-keyed map of values.
-Metadata values are Arrow primitive types, Arrow strings and Arrow arrays.
+Metadata values are Arrow primitive types and Arrow strings.
 The metadata lifecycle is the same as its containing object, e.g., it will be deleted when the containing object is deleted.

-> ℹ️ **Note** - it is possible the acceptable value types will be expanded in the future.
-It would be good if implementations allowed for this possibility.
+> ℹ️ **Note** - larger or more complex types should be stored using SOMADataFrame, SOMADenseNdArray or SOMASparseNdArray and added to a SOMACollection .

 ## Foundational Types